shobhit-28/Polyfills/readme.md

-# JavaScript Polyfills Practice
+# JavaScript Polyfills & Core Concepts Practice

-This repository is a personal collection of JavaScript polyfills that I've implemented to better understand how native JavaScript features work under the hood.
-Each polyfill is written from scratch, mimicking the behavior of native methods in environments that may not support them.
+This repository is my personal learning space for exploring how JavaScript works under the hood.
+It includes **polyfills** for native features and hands-on implementations of **core concepts** like debouncing and throttling.

 ## 📁 Structure

-Each file in the repo includes a standalone polyfill for a JavaScript feature or method.
-Examples and test cases are included to verify the behavior.
+- `polyfills/` – Rewritten versions of native JavaScript methods
+- `Some Core Concepts/` – Simple, practical examples of important JavaScript fundamentals

+### Currently Implemented

+#### ✅ Polyfills
+- `Array.prototype.filter`
+- `Array.prototype.flat`
+- `Array.prototype.forEach`
+- `Array.prototype.map`
+- `Array.prototype.reduce`

+#### 🧠 Core Concepts
+- **Debouncing** – See: `Some Core Concepts/debounce_example`
+- **Throttling** – See: `Some Core Concepts/throttle_example`

-## ✅ Goals
+## 🎯 Goals

+- Understand how native JavaScript methods work internally
-- Deepen understanding of how core JavaScript features work.
+- Reinforce my understanding of common JavaScript behaviors
-- Improve problem-solving and low-level JavaScript skills.
-- Build a reusable library of polyfills for reference or use.
+- Build confidence writing logic from scratch without relying on built-ins

-## 🔧 How to Use
+## 🔧 How to Run

-Clone the repository and run any file directly with Node:
+Clone the repo and run any file using Node.js:

 ```bash
 node polyfills/map.js